 Be guest speakers for on and off-campus groups at meetings, presentations, or classes when asked and available

-Assist with registration type drives when needed
+Assist with registration drives when needed

 Meet monthly with your Trailblazer Ambassador cohort

-Each Ambassador is allowed one (1) excused absence per semester with proper documentation and prior approval (at least 24 hours in advance).
+Each Ambassador is allowed one (1) excused absence per semester with proper documentation and prior approval (at least 24 hours in advance). a.)
+After one excused absence, deductions from their stipend will be applied based on the percentages listed in Article VI., Section 1.

 Host at least two programs per semester as a group